miaapancake/opencomponents/README.md

 -->
 ## Installation/Use

-1. First install the package with your preferred package manager
+1. Install the package with your preferred package manager

     Yarn:
     ```bash